 Montes Urales Coffee Beans

-These Montes Urales Pacas coffee beans taste great as a V60, Aeropress or Coffee Gator and one of our favourite coffees.
+These Montes Urales Pacas coffee beans taste great as a V60, Aeropress or Coffee Gator and have been a favourite amongst our customers since they arrived at our roastery.
 Delicious black or with a splash of cream if you are feeling decadent.

 Coffee & Farm Information